-\begin{prop} Let $L$ be a simple $G$-module.
-Then $\End(L)$, as a $G\times G$-module, admits a unique, up to scalar, $G'$-invariant given by $\delta_L$, the parity involution.
-Consequently, $\tr_L\in\End(L)^*$ defines a nonzero $G'$-invariant function on $G$. \end{prop}
+\begin{lemma} Let $L$ be a simple $G$-module.
+Then $\End(L)$, as a $G\times G$-module, admits a unique, up to scalar, even $G'$-invariant given by $\delta_L$, the parity involution.
+Consequently, $\tr_L\in\End(L)^*$ defines a nonzero $G'$-invariant function on $G$. \end{lemma}

 \begin{proof} Clearly $\delta_L$ is $\g_{\ol{0}}$-invariant.
 For $u\in\g_1$, we see that

 so $\gamma$ is $\g'$-invariant.
 Now as a tensor, $\delta_L=\sum\limits_{i}(-1)^{\ol{e_i}}e_i\otimes\varphi_i$, where $\varphi_i(e_i)=1$, so after applying the braiding to switch the order of tensors, we obtain the trace in $\End(L)^*$. \end{proof}